evan1026/Logger/README.md

 A simple logging tool written in c++.

-Just include the Logger.cpp file.
+//Just include the Logger.cpp file.
+I'm working on making a library you can install with cmake, just give me some time.

 Usage
 =====